 Process:

-Since 2001 the Recognizing Women Project (RWP) has worked collaboratively with dancers and students enrolled Women’s and Gender Studies, Africana Female Studies, History, Sociology and Psychology departments at Fordham University, Brooklyn College, Hollins University, Adelphi University, Barnard, Columbia University, Brooklyn Arts High School, Fort Hamilton High School, Talent Unlimited High School and Taft High School.
-Our inter-disciplinary collaborative processes have become an integral tool to producing informative thought-provoking work, that subsequently bridge art and academia in ways that present new insights into women’s experiences.
+Since 2001 the Recognizing Women Project (RWP) has worked collaboratively with dancers and students enrolled Women’s and Gender Studies, Africana Female Studies, History, Sociology and Psychology departments at Fordham University, Brooklyn College, Hollins University, Adelphi University, Barnard, Columbia University, Brooklyn Arts High School, Fort Hamilton High School, Talent Unlimited High School, Taft High School, Lincoln Park Performing Arts, CAPA and Slippery Rock University dance.
+Our inter-disciplinary collaborative processes have become an integral tool to producing informative thought-provoking work, that innovaatively bridge art and academia.
 Work developed through the (RWP) has been presented at numerous dance festivals and the International Society for Psychological and Social Approaches to Psychosis and the Association of Psychoanalysis Culture and Society.
-The (RWP) was born out of the Judson Church (DADD) Dance Of African Descent Downtown series, created and curated by Aziza.

 Press